sentenz/convention/about/unit-testing-frameworks.md

 Catch2 doesn't provide mocking functionality.
 However, combine it with standalone mocking frameworks such as [Hippomocks](https://github.com/dascandy/hippomocks), [FakeIt](https://github.com/eranpeer/FakeIt), or [Trompeloeil](https://github.com/rollbear/trompeloeil).

-#### Setup

-To start using Catch2, download the `catch.hpp` header using the link from the documentation and copy it into the project tree.

 ### Doctest

 | Mock   | Fixture  | Fuzzing | Code Coverage | Build System |